 3. A praying man

 Even as a young boy, Vico has always been interested in politics.
-He would always have a political opinion on what he sees on TV and would even write about it in school.
-God placed in his heart to serve in the government and he has always committed it in prayers.
+He would always have a political opinion on what he sees on T.V. and even write about it in school.
+God placed in his heart to serve in the government, and he has always committed it in prayers.

 The prayer of a righteous person is powerful and effective.